Bayesian Active Learning for Discrete Latent Variable Models: Mixture of linear regressions (MLR)

 Figure \ref{fig:results_mlr}C shows the (numerically computed) Fisher information as a function of input angle for the MLR model shown in panel B, for different noise levels $\sigma^2$.
-This confirms the analytic result that Fisher information for this 2-state model is 1/2 its maximal value for inputs in the ``non-identifiability' region, and shows that the sub-optimal input region grows wider as noise variance increases.
-This confirms that active learning can improve MLR model fitting, and clarifies which inputs are most informative.
+This confirms the analytic result that Fisher information for this 2-state MLR model is 1/2 its maximal value for inputs in the ``non-identifiable'' region, and shows that this sub-optimal region grows wider as noise variance increases.
+This analysis confirms that active learning can improve MLR model fitting, and shows that the most informative inputs are those that (in addition to have large $L_2$ norm) provide information about the discrete latent variable.